SaintAugustine99/SaintAugustine99/README.md

 - 💞️ I’m looking to collaborate on  - AI governance research, Audio visual and theories of cognition.
 - 📫 How to reach me onserioogeto@gmail.com is ideal.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Animal lover, has 3 German shepherd pups/ General Fitness and Literature enthusiast.
-Amateur Flaneur